-Required measurement data Comments Voltage at each terminal station on the test path ^A Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
-Frequency Current and voltage waveforms and status signals for any relays which operates during the test Voltage at LV and HV side of all transformers being energised Only required for transformer energisation tests.
+Required measurement data Comments Voltage at each terminal station on the test path A Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
+Frequency Current and voltage waveforms and status signals for any relays which operates during the test

+Required measurement data Comments Voltage at LV and HV side of all transformers being energised Only required for transformer energisation tests.
 Include waveform data during transformer energisation, starting 500 ms prior to energisation and for at least 100 ms after voltages settle.
 Current at LV and HV side of all transformers being energised Only required for transformer energisation tests.
 Include waveform data during transformer energisation, starting 500 ms prior to energisation and for at least 100 ms after voltages settle.
-Status signals for network elements (e.g. change in operating mode(s), transformer tap position etc.) Reactive power and voltage at connection point of network dynamic reactive plant participating in the test (e.g. synchronous condenser) Include voltage and current waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
-A The measurement data is only required for terminal stations/buses that have been energise d or are being energised.
+Status signals for network elements (e.g. change in operating mode(s), transformer tap position etc.) Reactive power and voltage at connection point of network dynamic reactive plant participating in the test (e.g. synchronous condenser) Include voltage waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
+A The measurement data is only required for terminal stations/buses that have been energised or are being energised.

-B.5 Other Restart Test Participants
+B.2 Other Restart Test Participants

 This section details the types of data to be provided for facilities other than SRAS sources and network elements.
 Specific measurement and data requirements may be specified in the relevant test program.
-Test Participants other than SRAS Providers and NSPs are only required to provide data to the extent that suitable measurement devices: